OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 #### Static Analysis

 The first step to test custom URL schemes is finding out whether an application registers any protocol handlers.
-This information is in the file `info.plist` in the application sandbox folder.
+This information is in the file `Info.plist` in the application sandbox folder.
 To view registered protocol handlers, simply open a project in Xcode, go to the `Info` tab, and open the `URL Types` section, presented in the screenshot below.

 ![Document Overview](Images/Chapters/0x06h/URL_scheme.png)